jwschroeder3/enricherator/README.md

 The current version of Enricherator is in press at the Journal of Molecular Biology and will be published in the 2024 special issue "Computation Resources for Molecular Biology"

-The original implementation of Enricherator was published in its use on HBD-seq data[^1], but the current version is substantially improved.
-Enricherator now allocates sequencing counts between "signal" and "noise" components.
+The current version of Enricherator[^1] is a substantial improvement over its original implementation on HBD-seq data[^2], the major improvement being that Enricherator now allocates sequencing counts between "signal" and "noise" components.

 ## Enricherator workflow